knyga/minesweeper-react-ts/README.md

-App's structure is generated with Create React App with typescript template.

-App is created as a part of QA challenge and has numerous bug which are supposed to be discovered during the QA challenge.
+App is created to be used during the QA challenge and has numerous bugs which are supposed to be discovered.